What You Need in a Leather Sewing Machine

 We hope this blog has helped you learn about and consider all the features needed in a leather sewing machine.
 Whether you’re a small business owner or enthusiastic hobbyist, you need a sewing machine that can handle the intricacy and complexity of leatherwork.
 To recap, look for a machine with a nonslip drive system, a high foot lift, a walking foot that doesn’t scuff the leather, a power speed reducer and programmable servo motor, and dependable customer service and support should you ever need it.
 All of these features — and more! — are found in our two leather sewing machines.
 To learn more about each machine, please refer to our blogs "Why Choose the Stitch Master Leather Sewing Machine?" (#300470XHT) and "Why Choose the Fabricator Industrial Sewing Machine?" (#300358XHT).
 You're sure to find the perfect leather sewing machine for your needs here at Sailrite!

 It's also important to mention that the Fabricator comes in two distinct sewing machine packages: the Sailrite® Standard Fabricator® Sewing Machine Package (#400500) or the Sailrite® Deluxe Fabricator® Sewing Machine Package (#400600).
-This industrial machine can expertly sew your projects but also has some great new additions found in the deluxe package.
-The main difference is that in the deluxe package, both the machine head and oil tray sit in a custom maple butcher block table.
+This industrial machine can expertly sew your projects but also has some great new additions found in the Deluxe package.
+The main difference is that in the Deluxe package, both the machine head and oil tray sit in a custom maple butcher block tabletop.
 The black, powder-coated table legs are constructed from high-quality steel and are capable of easy height adjustments.
-You'll find additional storage space on the table top as well and a larger, flexible LED sewing light with a strong G-clamp base.
-For more information, we recommend you check out the deluxe package product page (#400600).
+They even have rubber feet to help reduce sewing machine vibrations while you sew.
+You'll find additional storage space on the tabletop as well and a larger, flexible LED sewing light with a strong G-clamp base and 50,000 hours of power.
+For more information, we recommend you check out the Deluxe package product page (#400600 and #400601).

 Other Tips for Sewing Leather: